jc-javier/passwordGenerator/README.md

 PySide6 functionality.

 Features:
-- Generate passwords with all or one of the followiwng:
+- Generate passwords with all or one of the following:
   - Numbers
   - Uppercase Letters
   - Lowercase Letters